uber-archive/vis-academy/src/docs/building-a-geospatial-app/1-starting-with-map.md

 ## 2. Adding Default Viewport State

-`react-map-gl` requires a viewport that specifies the dimension, location, and basic settings of the map, so let's give ourselves a set of defaults:
+`react-map-gl` requires a viewport that specifies the dimensions, location, and basic settings of the map, so let's give ourselves a set of defaults:
 ```js
 ...